xjmusic/xjmusic/README.md

   from an Instrument," then:
   - DESCRIBE LIKE THIS: "I clicked the button labeled 'Turn;' I expected the Earth to turn; actually, it stood still."
   - NOT LIKE THIS: "I click the button and nothing happened."
+* Commits reference issues by id #.
+* Time is tracked against issues by id #.
+* Branches are named according to `git-flow` including issue id #, e.g.:
+  - Features are `feature/123-do-new-thing`
+  - Bug Fixes are `bugfix/4567-should-do-this`
+  - Hot Fixes are `hotfix/890-should-do-that`
 * `TODO` comments are used only in working branches.
 Upon completion of branch shipWork, any remaining `TODO` should be a new tracker issue.